-THIS6100/6200/6300 Independent Directed Study in Theology (1, 2, or 3 hours) Faculty
+THIS6100/6200/6300 Independent Directed Study in Theology (1, 2, or 3 hours)

-THSE6300 Theological Research and Writing Seminar (3 hours) Putman
+THSE6300 Theological Research and Writing Seminar (3 hours)

 This advanced seminar in research and writing is intended to help prepare students for postgraduate work and future publication in theologically related fields.
 In this course, every student will prepare a final, summative writing assignment in his or her degree concentration.
 Those with concentrations in theological or historical studies may request approval to adapt this summative writing assignment into a formal thesis.
 Particular attention will be given to the different models of reasoning in research, the crafting and assessment of arguments, elements of form and style, and final editing.
 Only students within eighteen hours of graduation may take this course.
+Also can be taken as BSSE6300 Biblical Studies Research and Writing.

-MTSA6100 Summative Assessment (1 hour) Faculty
+MTSA6100 Summative Assessment (1 hour)